canonical/real-time-ubuntu-docs/docs/reference/tools-for-easuring-real-time-metrics.rst

-Tools for Measuring Real-time Metrics
+Tools for measuring real-time metrics
 =====================================

 Various tools are available for measuring real-time metrics.